Search

 In most cases, AI algorithms don’t yet achieve human-level accuracy on computer vision tasks.
 Hence, if you are having trouble identifying the object in an image at first glance, you can’t expect your machine learning model to provide accurate results.

-Secondly, the collected image data needs to have variety.
-The greater the variety in the training dataset, the better is the robustness of the AI algorithm and its performance in different settings.
+Secondly, the collected image data types need to have variety.
+The greater the variety in the training dataset, the better the robustness of the AI algorithm and its performance in different settings.
 Unless you have a healthy collection of objects, scenarios, or even groups, your computer vision model is sure to struggle to maintain consistency in its predictions.

 Best Public Sources For Image Data Collection